maxkapur/jekyll-related/README.md

 extra weight given to words that are rare (like "submodular") and less to words that are frequent (like "then").

+The [dogfood/](./dogfood/) directory contains a demo Jekyll site which uses the plugin to rank the similarity of each of the articles in the UN Universal Declaration of Human Rights.
+You can see the demo site on GitHub pages TODO: here.

 [^1]: https://rubygems.org/gems/jekyll-related-posts
 [^2]: https://rubygems.org/gems/jekyll-tfidf-related-posts
 [^3]: https://rubygems.org/gems/jekyll-tagging-related_posts